 SPECIAL EDUCATION MATH 1 Course: Credit: Grade: Prerequisite: Fee: 04.42 1.0 9, 10, 11, 12 Consent of Special Education Instructor None This mathematics course is designed for students who require course modifications to achieve success.
 Students will learn number and quantity concepts through the practice of measurement, money and basic number operations.
 Students will begin to solve simple algebraic expressions.
 Mathematical concepts will be applied to daily life situations.
 MATH 2 Course: Credit: Grade: Prerequisite: Fee: 04.43 1.0 9, 10, 11, 12 Consent of Special Education Instructor.
 None This mathematics course is designed for students who require course modifications to achieve success.
 Students will learn to interpret and build mathematical functions.
 Students will interpret statistics and probability to make decisions and apply their knowledge to real life scenarios.
 Specific focus will be placed on money handling skills such as making change and calculating expenses.
 Topics related to payroll, budgeting, and banking will also be discussed.
-WORLD GEO Course: Credit: Grade: Prerequisite: Fee: GRAPHY 0205 1.0 9, 10 Consent of Special Education Instructor None World Geography will be a modified curriculum that focuses on topics such as the five themes of geography, world population, resource scarcity, world religions, ethnic constructs and specific aspects of folk and popular culture.
+WORLD GEOG Course: Credit: Grade: Prerequisite: Fee: GRAPHY 0205 1.0 9, 10 Consent of Special Education Instructor None World Geography will be a modified curriculum that focuses on topics such as the five themes of geography, world population, resource scarcity, world religions, ethnic constructs and specific aspects of folk and popular culture.
 Students will gain a basic understanding of the forces shaping our current world.
 The course will also explore the development of different countries by examining the specific political, economic, cultural, and social aspects that make them all unique.
-RESPONSIBL Course: Credit: Grade: Prerequisite: Fee: E CITIZENSHIP 0210 1.0 10, 11, 12 Consent of Special Education Instructor None This course will cover topics related to becoming a responsible adult, such as current events and their relationship with historical events and legal rights and responsibilities.
+RESPONSIBLI Course: Credit: Grade: Prerequisite: Fee: E CITIZENSHIP 0210 1.0 10, 11, 12 Consent of Special Education Instructor None This course will cover topics related to becoming a responsible adult, such as current events and their relationship with historical events and legal rights and responsibilities.
 In addition, adult independent living skills including self-advocacy, and responsible use of social media will be covered.
-HUMAN REL Course: Credit: Grade: Prerequisite: Fee: ATIONS 0203 (M),0202 (F) 1.0 9, 10 Consent of Special Education Instructor None The purpose of Human Relations is to develop good social and communication skills needed to be successful in a variety of settings including home, school, social, and work environments.
+HUMAN RELA Course: Credit: Grade: Prerequisite: Fee: ATIONS 0203 (M),0202 (F) 1.0 9, 10, 11, 12 Consent of Special Education Instructor None The purpose of Human Relations is to develop good social and communication skills needed to be successful in a variety of settings including home, school, social, and work environments.
 Topics will include character and team-building, communication skills, anger management, resiliency, relationships, and personal commitments.
-CHARACTER LIFE SKILLS Course: Credit: Grade: Prerequisite: Fee: 2, LEADERSHIP & 0204 .5 9, 10, 11, 12 Consent of Special Education Instructor None This course is designed to teach strategies to strengthen character and build leadership skills needed in a variety of real-life situations.
+CHARACTER, LIFE SKILLS Course: Credit: Grade: Prerequisite: Fee: DEADERSHIP & 0204 .5 9, 10, 11, 12 Consent of Special Education Instructor None This course is designed to teach strategies to strengthen character and build leadership skills needed in a variety of real-life situations.
 Students will develop skills in self-advocacy, conflict resolution, study strategies, coping strategies; communication, and executive functioning.
-HEALTH TO Course: Credit: Grade: Prerequisite: Fee: PICS 04.81 .5 9, 10, 11, 12 Consent of Special Education Instructor None 73
+HEALTH TOP Course: Credit: Grade: Prerequisite: Fee: PICS 04.81 .5 9, 10, 11, 12 Consent of Special Education Instructor None Health Topics is designed for students who need course modifications to achieve success.
+Students will explore topics related to eating healthy, lifelong fitness, alcohol, tobacco and drug use and abuse, along with diseases and conditions.